 One surefire way to get a discussion off track is by oversharing updates during a meeting.
 Not only is this distracting, but it also encourages employees not to read important memos sent out.
 Keep the updates for email reminders only.
 That way, you’ll limit the number of distractions during your meeting session.

 Did you find this article helpful?
-Tell us your special meeting hacks in the comments section below!
+Let us, Singapore recruitment agency know about your special meeting hacks in the comments section below!